Our Dance Program

 Dance By Division

 Preschool dance follows a creative movement curriculum, in which students explore the elements of dance, time, space, shape, and energy through story and song, all the while developing body awareness, large motor skills, practicing responding to visual, verbal, and auditory cues, and sharing the space with their friends Each class begins with warmup songs and rhymes that involve clapping, stomping, nodding, and shrugging.
 The songs also include locomotor patterns such as jumping, hopping, skipping, galloping, side sashaying and leaping.
 We also perform a “story dance” in each class that introduces a theme for exploration such as weather, space, animals, and holidays.
 These themes make their way into the story dance and elicit specific actions and qualities of movement, e.g., in a squirrel dance students might scamper, climb trees, dig for nuts and burrow into their nests.

 Class always ends with a goodbye dance to exit the studio, in which students express their own movement choices based on that day’s theme.

 Lower School Dance

 In Lower School students move creatively through explorations of time, space, shape, and energy, while developing their body awareness and large motor skills.
 The dance curriculum is at times connected to course material from other classes, such as when Second Graders explore the movement of the water cycle, and make dances based on ocean animals they are researching in science.
-Third graders develop their choreographic skills, and create a dance based on a Haudenosaunee story, and fourth graders collaborate to create and perform the annual Halloween Dance.

 Middle School Dance